 Small or recently set plants usually have a reduced root system.
 Because of their size and small root system these plants are more likely to be "heaved" out of die ground, dry out, and die during the many freeze and thaw cycles of a normal western North Carolina winter.
 Fewer frost-heaving problems occur in piedmont and coastal plantings.

 To safeguard against frost-heave damage, these plants are usually mulched heavily during the first winter after germinating or transplanting.
 Soils with a higher clay or organic-matter content seem to be more prone than sandy soils to frost heaves.
 Best results are obtained by mulching with 6 to 8 inches of hardwood leaves, pine needles, or clean straw after the plants are fully dormant.
-Covering plants with a single layer of spun-bonded polyester or polypropylene fabric has provided good winter protection as well (Fig. 8).
+Covering plants with a single layer of spun-bonded polyester or polypropylene fabric has provided good winter protection as well (Figure 8).
 However, heat may build up under these fabrics, causing plants to break dormancy early.